 We are exposed to market risk related to changes in interest rates.
-Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because our term loan and revolving credit facility bear interest at a variable rate.
+Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because our Variable Funding Notes bear interest at a variable rate.

-Our term loan and revolving credit facility bear interest at a variable index rate plus an applicable margin, as defined in the credit agreement.
-Accordingly, increases in the variable index rate could increase our interest payments under the term loan and revolving credit facility.
-An increase of 100 basis points in the variable index rate would not have a material impact on our financial position or results of operations.
+Our Class A-2 Notes bear interest at a fixed rate of 5.50%, and therefore our interest expense related to these notes would not be affected by an increase in market interest rates.
+Our Variable Funding Notes bear interest at a variable index rate plus an applicable margin.
+Accordingly, increases in the variable index rate could increase our interest payments under the Variable Funding Notes.
+However, as the Variable Funding Notes were undrawn as of December 31, 2022 an increase in the variable index rate would not impact on our financial position or results of operations.